American Negro Academy: Early meetings

-The Academy was organized in 1897 in Washington, D.C.
-Black newspapers expressed excitement that the Academy would have possibilities to serve a large audience, seeking to elevate the race through educational enlightenment.
-Through an assessment of statistical tends, mainly concerning black illiteracy, the Academy planned its work to be published in its Occasional Papers.
+The academy was organized in 1897 in Washington, D.C.
+Black newspapers expressed excitement that the academy would have possibilities to serve a large audience, seeking to elevate the race through educational enlightenment.
+Through an assessment of statistical trends, mainly concerning black illiteracy, the academy planned its work to be published in its Occasional Papers.
 The scholarly contributions aided the spirit of blacks in the South, who were being disenfranchised by white-dominated legislatures, who also imposed Jim Crow laws.

-The Academy generally held an annual meeting of one-two days at Lincoln Temple Memorial Church in Washington, D.C.
-The public was invited to attend all but the Academy's business meetings, reserved solely for members.
+The academy generally held an annual meeting of one to two days at Lincoln Temple United Church of Christ in Washington, D.C.
+The public was invited to attend all but the academy's business meetings, reserved solely for members.
 The schedule would occupy the entire day.
-Reports were presented by the Academy's secretary and treasurer.
-During this time, new membership applications to the Academy were considered, as well as discussions on current business.
+Reports were presented by the academy's secretary and treasurer.
+During this time, new membership applications to the academy were considered, as well as discussions on current business.
 In the evening, an annual address was delivered.
-For example, W.E.B.
-Du Bois presented the Academy's second annual address.
+For example, W. E. B. Du Bois presented the academy's second annual address.
 A presentation of a paper would follow.
 The following day, after several paper presentations, discussions took place.
 Discussions centered around the efficacy of a scholar's musings.
-Copies of papers were available upon requests made directly to the Academy's secretary, or through newspaper requests.
+Copies of papers were available upon requests made directly to the academy's secretary, or through newspaper requests.

 Legacy and efficacy

 The ANA was part of the early struggle for equal rights for blacks, seeking to support their academic efforts.
-It was organized shortly after the United States Supreme Court had upheld the principle of "separate but equal" in the 1896 case, Plessy v.
+It was organized shortly after the United States Supreme Court had upheld the principle of "separate but equal" in the 1896 case Plessy v.
 Ferguson.